Firestore Security rules

 green-light specific documents

-We may-green light the document if its ID matches the user's uid.
+We green light the document if its ID matches a criteria:

 match /players/{player_id} {